theaaravagarwal/Aarav_BlueStampPortfolio/index.md

     ```

     **Time Complexity:** $$O\left(1\right)$$

     **Space Complexity:** $$O\left(1\right)$$

 4. FSR Variance

-    This algorithm is used to measure
+    This algorithm is used to determine if the user's foot is

     why             ∆
     how             ∆